-Many of us are familiar with the term “PTSD”, but not many of us know exactly what it is, its symptoms and ramifications.
+Many of us are familiar with the term “PTSD” but few of us know exactly what it is, its symptoms and ramifications.

-PTSD is a severe emotional illness that was first diagnosed in Soldiers and War Veterans and its usually caused by terrifyingly frightening, life threatening, unsafe experiences.
-It usually is the result from prolongued exposure to traumatic events; as a result long lasting problems that affect many aspects of emotional and social functioning occur.
+PTSD is a severe emotional illness that was first diagnosed in Soldiers and War Veterans and it’s usually caused by terrifyingly frightening, life threatening, unsafe experiences.
+It’s usually the result of prolonged exposure to traumatic events; as a result long lasting problems that affect many aspects of emotional and social functioning can occur.

-Almost any event that is life threatening may cause PTSD, however its severity varies based on prolonged exposure to traumatic experiences/events.
-First responders (Firefighters, Paramedics, Police), are regularly exposed to traumatic events during their career.
-Such events usually include experiencing or witnessing a severe accident of physical injury, and or exposure to disaster.
+Almost any event that is life threatening may cause PTSD, however its severity varies based on prolonged exposure to traumatic experiences and events.
+First responders (Firefighters, Paramedics, Police) are regularly exposed to traumatic events during their career, such events usually include experiencing or witnessing severe accidents, physical injury and/or exposure to disaster.

-Do you know that first responders experience PTSD 2 times the rater of the average population?; add to this ASD (Acute Stress Disorder), SUD (Substance Use Disorder) and MDD (Major Depressive Disorder), such combination heightens the risk for suicidal behaviours.
+First responders experience PTSD twice the rate of the average population, add to this ASD (Acute Stress Disorder), SUD (Substance Use Disorder) and MDD (Major Depressive Disorder) such combination heightens the risk for suicidal behaviours.

-I heard once someone give a great example, which I hope by writing here, will drive the point home: If you have two firefighters go into a fire and come out.
+While reading on the subject I came across a great example which I would like to share with you….“Imagine two firefighters go into a fire and come out.
 One suffered physical wounds that lead to his death, the other survived.
-The family of the one that is deceased will see their loved one’s photo on the wall, will collect benefits, and money from the government.
+The family of the one that is deceased will see their loved one’s photo on the wall, will collect benefits and money from the government.
+They will have the void but won’t have to see their loved one handle the aftermath.
 The other has emotional wounds that may contribute to his death; he won’t be on the wall, his family will not get benefits.
-How does one make sense of that?.
-Whether we want to accept it or not the reality is both families become impacted by the same incident.
+He will most likely suffer quietly.
+How does one make sense of that?
+Whether we want to accept it or not the reality is both families become impacted by the same incident.”

-If you know of someone who you feel may suffering from PTSD, encourage them to seek a Health Care Practitioner, with experience in the field.
+If you know of someone whom you feel may be suffering from PTSD encourage them to seek a Health Care Practitioner with experience in the field.
 Prompt treatment will be most beneficial.
 Treatment for PTSD includes psychological and medical treatments.
-Education about the illness, helping the person affected by PTSD to talk about the trauma directly, exploration and modification of inaccurate ways of thinking, and teaching the person new ways to manage symptoms.
-All of these techniques are usually used in psychotherapy.
+Education about the illness, helping the person affected by PTSD to talk about the trauma directly, exploration and modification of inaccurate ways of thinking and teaching the person new ways to manage symptoms will help tremendously; all of the techniques already mentioned are usually used in psychotherapy.

 Treating PTSD can be an expensive road; many times due to cost many choose not to seek treatment.
-I hope this article helps raise awareness, because it would be a shame to allow to continue our first responders without seeking treatment out of fear of being stigmatized, or out of not being able to cope with the lengthy and high medical bills that come with the treatment of PTSD.
+I hope this article helps raise awareness because it would be a shame to allow to continue our first responders without seeking treatment out of fear of being stigmatized or fear of not being able to cope with the lengthy process and high medical bills that come with the treatment of PTSD.

 PTSD ISN’T ABOUT WHAT IS WRONG WITH YOU, IS ABOUT WHAT HAPPENED TO YOU!